Jared-Watson1/crossyRoad/README.md

-Developed Crossy Road game in Python using the Tkinter library.
+Developed Crossy Road game in Python using the Turtle library.

-Utilized Tkinter to create graphical interface for game.
+Utilized Turtle to create graphical interface for game.

 The goal of this project was to strengthen my skills in Object Orientated design by creating specific classes for each aspect of the game
   1. Player class